You Are a Product!

 Sure, people back home may think you’re really pretty but people out here, the decision-makers, they have a different opinion.

-That’s part of the problem with Hollywood is.
-Somebody may think that you’re a “character look,” but not “character-enough.”
+That’s part of the problem many have when trying to understand Hollywood.
+Somebody may think that you’re a “character look,” but you’re just not “character-enough.”

 So much of how you’re viewed as a product does come down to your physical exterior — your outside.
 Conversely, your art, your craft, your talents/skill is what’s on the inside.